-If your child is an infant, try not to let them cry for too long for the first 3 - 4 weeks.
-Help keep them calm by staying calm yourself.
-When lifting your child, support both their head and bottom for the first 4 - 6 weeks.
+For an infant, keep the child from crying for too long for the first 3 to 4 weeks.
+You can calm your child by staying calm yourself.
+When lifting your child, support both the child’s head and bottom for the first 4 to 6 weeks.

 Toddlers and older children will often stop any activity if they become tired.

-The doctor or nurse will tell you when it is okay for your child to return to school or daycare.
+The doctor or nurse will tell you when it is OK for your child to return to school or daycare.

 - Most often, the first few weeks after surgery should be a time to rest.

-- After the first follow-up visit, the doctor will tell you what the child can do.
+- After the first follow-up visit, the doctor will tell you what your child can do.

-For the first 4 weeks after surgery, your child should not do any activity where there is a chance they could fall or take a blow to the chest.
-Your child also should avoid bicycle or skateboard riding, roller skating, swimming, and all contact sports until the child's doctor says it's okay.
+For the first 4 weeks after surgery, your child should not do any activity that could result in a fall or a blow to the chest.
+Your child should also avoid bicycle or skateboard riding, roller skating, swimming, and all contact sports until the doctor says it is OK.

-If your child has an incision through the breastbone, you must be careful how they use their arms and upper body for the first 6 - 8 weeks:
+Children who have had an incision through the breastbone need to be careful about how they use their arms and upper bodies for the first 6 to 8 weeks.

-- Do not pull or lift the child by their arms.
-Scoop them up instead.
+- Do not pull or lift the child by the arms.
+Scoop the child up instead.

-- Your child should not do any activities that involve pulling or pushing their arms.
+- Prevent your child from doing any activities that involve pulling or pushing with the arms.

-- Try to keep your child from lifting their arms above their head.
+- Try to keep your child from lifting the arms above the head.

 - Your child should not lift anything heavier than 5 pounds.